Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored by TESS: Population of stars

 At $\log T_\mathrm{eff}\approx 4.5$, we find a gap between the bulk of the \bceph{} stars and a smaller group mostly containing stars from our new sample.
 With only the \emph{Gaia} ESP-HS data, we cannot be certain whether this gap is astrophysical or introduced by the intricate parameter estimation procedure.
 It is present in the entire ESP-HS data set.
 We note the position of the gap overlaps with the transition from spectral type O to B \citep{Pecaut2013}.
-In case the gap is physical these stars on the hotter side of the blue border of the strip would be of great interest for follow-up observations and detailed asteroseismic modelling as these stars might be binary or merger products \citep{Fabry2022,Fabry2023,Bellinger2024, Henneco2024}.
+In case the gap is physical the stars on its hotter side would be of great interest for follow-up observations and detailed asteroseismic modelling as these stars might be products of binary evolution \citep{Fabry2022,Fabry2023}.